kolu

 Step 2 — Drop one dep into apm.yml

-APM is a Python tool.
-You don’t need to install it — Nix can pull uvx on demand, and uvx in turn fetches APM from its Python package on first run:
+APM is a Python tool, but you don’t have to install it.
+Nix can pull uvx on demand, and uvx in turn fetches APM from its Python package on first run:

 nix shell nixpkgs#uv -c uvx --from apm-cli apm --version